SLU-IT-arkitektur/pg_event_stream/eventspurger/readme.md

 How often it runs can be configured in the CronJob yaml file.
 The unit (-u) and number (-n) arguments can be configured in a ConfigMap yaml file.

+Make sure the eventspurger and your postgres database are using the same timezone.